-{ \textbf{Abstract.}} We investigate the possible scenarios in which a holonomic \textit{versus} a non-holonomic frame description of gravity theories fail to be equivalent.
+\bfseries Abstract.\normalfont{} We investigate the scenarios in which a holonomic \textit{versus} a non-holonomic frame description of gravity theories are equivalent.
 It turns out that classically, the equivalence holds in a way that is independent of the particular dynamics and/or spacetime dimension.
-It also includes more general setups such as Einstein-Cartan or even metric-affine gravities.
-This result leads to a global bundle-theoretical investigation, uncovering the geometrical equivalence principle as the culprit.
+This includes general metric-affine dynamics.
+A global bundle-theoretical investigation is carried out, uncovering the equivalence principle as the culprit.
 The equivalence holds as long as the equivalence principle holds.
-This is not necessarily something expected when non-invertible configurations of the veilbein field are taken into account.
-In such a scenario, the gauge-theoretical description of gravity unsolders from spacetime and one has to decide if gravity is spacetime geometry or a gauge theory.
+This is not something to be expected when non-invertible configurations of the \textit{vielbein} field are taken into account.
+In such case, the gauge-theoretical description of gravity \textquote{unsolders} from spacetime, and one has to decide if gravity is spacetime geometry or an internal gauge theory.